Jane Douglass White: Songwriting career

-After returning to Oklahoma to visit family, Douglass moved to New York City where she wrote songs and studied for her masters degree at Columbia University.
+After returning to Oklahoma to visit family, Douglass moved to New York City where she wrote songs and studied for her master's degree at Columbia University.
 During her time in New York, she was introduced to classical pianist Anton Bilotti and after audition asked him to coach her on piano technique.
 She discovered that her musicianship and wartime experiences gave her confidence to perform in New York City venues; she was quickly hired as the dining room pianist at the Park Sheraton Hotel.
 Douglass was a featured performer at the Cafe Maurice in 1948.

 Bilotti's brother-in-law, recently discharged army master sergeant Gail White met and befriended the ex-captain Douglass.
 In spring of 1948, the two army veterans co-wrote and published a song together, entitled "Do We?"; White and Douglass said "I do" to each other weeks later, getting married at New York City's Fifth Avenue Presbyterian Church.
 Later in 1948 Douglass changed her professional name to Jane Douglass White, becoming a member of the American Society of Composers, Authors and Publishers.

 White's songwriting career took off when she was asked by the Department of the Army to revise the lyrics of her popular march "The WAC is a Soldier Too" for peacetime use.
 Working by mail with fellow WAC veteran Camilla Mays Frank to adjust lyrics, the song was adopted by the army as the official "Song of the Women's Army Corps" in 1951.
 In 1953, popular Hollywood movie star Francis the Talking Mule was utilizing White's and Frank's official corps march in the opening credits of the newest release Francis Joins the WACS.

+Several of the songs she co-wrote with Sydney Shaw were published in 1958 by actor Burt Lancaster, producer Harold Hecht, and publisher Loring Buzzell via their music publishing companies Hecht-Lancaster & Buzzell Music and Calyork Music.
+Two of these, "Whispering Campaign" and "I Don't Want to Do a Thing but Love You" were recorded by The Temples for a single released Date Records in July 1958.
+"You're the Prettiest Thing" was recorded by Merv Griffin and The Spellbinders for a single released by Decca Records.